-Michael is a trial attorney whose diverse practice currently includes personal injury, police misconduct, products liability, and insurance bad faith litigation.
+Michael is a trial attorney whose diverse practice currently includes personal injury, police misconduct, product liability, and insurance bad faith litigation.
 Michael joined Spangenberg, Shibley & Liber LLP in 2020 after practicing in Los Angeles, California with the nationally recognized plaintiff’s firm, Engstrom, Lipscomb & Lack.
 Michael grew up in Huntsville, Alabama, and moved to Northeast Ohio to raise his two children with his wife, Robyn, who is a native of Chagrin Falls.

 Michael has a history of large recoveries on a wide variety of cases, such as police misconduct, insurance bad faith, construction defect, and traumatic brain injuries.